miklevin/MikeLev.in/_posts/2025-10-25-google-ai-buffalo-jump-infrastructure-intelligence-as-a-service.md

 But there is no such thing.

+## Leveraging Leverage: The Desert Kite and Göbekli Tepe Metaphor

 And so I look for other real-world examples where the source of mechanical advantage isn't quite so made-up like levers and pulleys.
 But eventually the concept of the shift from nomadic lifestyles to settled agriculture comes to me.